cornyhorse/forklift/docs/integration/CONSTRAINT_VALIDATION_IMPLEMENTATION.md

 ## Overview

-I have implemented comprehensive constraint validation and bad rows handling functionality for the Forklift codebase that addresses your requirements for handling unique constraints, primary keys, and not-null violations according to schema standards.
+This document describes the comprehensive constraint validation and bad rows handling functionality implemented in the Forklift codebase that addresses data quality requirements for handling unique constraints, primary keys, and not-null violations according to schema standards.

 ## Key Components Implemented